For a 3-bedroom house in the UK:

 Solar panel costs explained

-Below, we’ve broken down the different elements of a solar panel system, what each of these parts contribute, and how much they cost.
+Below, we’ve broken down the different elements of a solar panel system, what they do, and how much each part costs.

 Type of panelEfficiencyAverage price per watt